-- port and industrial related growth into other APCs or areas: and - Uses (b) activities which would have and an impact on other adverse APCs. the American Memorial Park, Aniota Preserve. historic properties other significant and coastal resources.
+- port and industrial related growth into other APCs or areas; and - (b) Uses and activities which would have an adverse impact on other APCs, the American Park, Memorial Anjota Preserve. historic properties and other significant coastal resources.

 Section 10.
-[9(C)] Standards for APC Creation and Modification,
+Standards for APC Creation and Modification,

-- [(i).]
-Authority.
+- A Authority.
 The CRM Agency Officials or the CRM Administrator may seek designation of any area within the Commonwealth as an APC or propose a change in any APC boundary.
-Further, the CRM Administrator may review requests from private parties for designation or modification of APC's. - [(ii).]
-B Procedure.
-Requests for new or modified APCs shall include detailed documentation supporting the APC designation or boundary change.
-The documentation shall be based on criteria set forth in subparagraph (iii) below, but may include other information pertinent to the area nominated or proposed boundary change.
-Within thirty (30) days of a nomination or proposed boundary change, the CRM Administrator shall circulate it to the CRM Agency Officials and the CRM Coastal Advisory The CRM Administrator shall, within that same period, publish notice of the nomination or proposed boundary change, describing the area involved, in a newspaper of general circulation within the Commonwealth.
+Further, the CRM Administrator may review requests from private parties for designation or modification of APC's. - Procedure.
+Requests for new or modified APCs include detailed documentation supporting the APC designation or boundary The documentation shall be based on criteria set forth in subparagraph (iii) below, but may include other information pertinent to the area nominated or proposed boundary change.
+Within thirty (30) days of a nomination or proposed boundary change, the CRM Administrator shall circulate it to the CRM Agency Officials and the CRM Coastal Advisory Council.
+The CRM Administrator shall, within that same period, publish notice of the nomination or proposed boundary change, describing the area involved, in a newspaper of general circulation within the Commonwealth.
 The CRM Office shall be available to receive public comment for a period of forty-five 45) days from the date such notice is published.
 Within the forty-five (45) day comment period, the CRM Agency Officials and the CRM Coastal Advisory Council shall submit to the CRM Office comments and recommendations, and a public hearing shall be conducted by the CRM Office.
-Within thirty (30) days after the closure of the comment period, the CRM Coastal Advisory Council shall, after adequate consideration of the comments received, issue a recommendation on the nomination to the CRM Agency Officials who shall make the final decision regarding the proposed creation or modification. - [(iii).]
-C Criteria for Creation and Modification.
-In reviewing a request for designation or modification of an APC, the CRM Administrator and the CRM Agency Officials shall consider whether the areas require [requiring] special management because the areas are: - [(a)](i) Areas of unique, scarce, fragile or vulnerable natural habitat; have a unique or fragile physical configuration (e.g. Saipan Lagoon); are of historical significance, cultural value or scenic importance (including resources on or determine to be eligible for the National or CNMI Register of Historic Places); - [(b)](ii) Areas of high natural productivity or essential habitat for living resources, including fish, wildlife and endangered
+Within thirty (30) days after the closure of the comment period, the CRM Coastal Advisory Council shall, after adequate consideration of the comments received, issue a recommendation on the nomination to the CRM Agency Officials who shall make the final decision regarding the proposed creation or modification. - C Criteria for Creation and Modification.
+In reviewing a request for designation or modification of an APC, the CRM Administrator and the CRM Agency Officials shall consider whether the areas require special management because the areas are: - (i) Areas of unique, scarce, fragile or vulnerable natural habitat; have a unique or fragile physical configuration (e.g. Saipan Lagoon); are of historical significance, cultural value or scenic importance (including resources on or determine to be eligible for the National or CNMI Register of Historic Places); - (ii) Areas of high natural productivity or essential habitat for living resources, including fish, wildlife and endangered